LingyunXiong/LingyunXiong.github.io/_posts/2024-12-30-DynamicsClub.md

 ![DynamicsClub](/images/DynamicsClub_2024summary.jpg)

 It's another year full of [**Dynamics Club**](https://lingyunxiong.github.io/DynamicsClub/)!
 In 2024, we’ve had a total of 15 events, including 2 department seminars and 3 in-person visits to UCLA.
 Apart from general topics in biology and physiology, Dynamics Club hosted 4 themed sessions on [*Interoception Dynamics*](https://bri.ucla.edu/affinity-groups/#1725383881651-5acf33f9-a12c).
+Congrats to all the speakers for the stimulating talks and thank everyone for participation!

 We acknowledge generous support from the Department of Integrative Biology and Physiology ([IBP](https://www.ibp.ucla.edu)), Institute for Quantitative and Computational Biosciences ([QCBio](https://qcb.ucla.edu)) and Brain Research Institute ([BRI](https://bri.ucla.edu)).

-Congrats to all the speakers for the stimulating talks and thank everyone for participation!
-Looking forward to upcoming discussion in 2025.

-&nbsp;
-&nbsp;

 | **Date** | **Topic** | **Speaker(s)** | **Materials** |
 | Jan 10 | Optimal transport in single-cell genomics with moscot | [**Dominik Klein**](https://www.linkedin.com/in/dominik-klein-8ba2b6179/?originalSubdomain=de) (Theis Lab; Helmholtz Munich)  | [Preprint](https://www.biorxiv.org/content/10.1101/2023.05.11.540374v2) |